css-raku/CSS-Properties-raku/README.md

 ## Property Meta-data

-The `info` method gives property specific meta-data, on all simple of compound properties.
+The `info` method gives property specific meta-data, on all (component or container properties).
 It returns an object of type CSS::Properties::Property:

 ```
 use CSS::Properties;